DHTMLX/docs-diagram/docs/api/diagram/addshape_method.md

 ### Parameters

 - `type` - (mandatory) the unique name for the type of a custom shape.
 The name must differ from the names of default shapes
-- `parameters` - (mandatory) an object with the additional parameters of the **addShape()** function.
+- `parameters` - (mandatory) an object with the additional parameters of the **addShape()** method.
 Here you can specify the following attributes:
     - `template` - (mandatory) the function that returns either an HTML or SVG template.
-The function takes the config of a shape as a parameter.
+The function takes the config object of the shape as a parameter.
 Check [the available formats of the template](#formats-of-the-shape-template)
     - [`defaults`](../../../shapes/custom_shape/) - (optional) the default configuration for a created shape.
 See [the full list of the configuration properties of a shape](../../../shapes/configuration_properties/)
     - [`properties`](../../../guides/diagram_editor/right_panel/#configuring-options-for-editing-custom-shapes) - (optional, <i>and is available only in the editor mode</i>) an array of objects that defines which sidebar options will be rendered in the right panel of the editor for editing a custom shape.
 Each object can contain a set of properties:
         - `type: string` - (mandatory) the type of a sidebar option.
 See the list of available types [below](#types-of-sidebar-options)